Okipa/laravel-failed-jobs-notifier/README.md

 Get notified when some jobs are stuck in your `failed_jobs` table for a number of days of your choice.
 Notifications can be sent by mail, Slack and webhooks (chats often provide a webhook API).

-:warning: **Package abandoned => please now use https://github.com/Okipa/laravel-stuck-jobs-notifier**
+:warning: **Package abandoned => please now use https://github.com/Okipa/laravel-stuck-jobs-notifier** :warning:

 ## Compatibility